LongfeiProjects/JacoROS/README.md

 JacoROS
 =======

-This is a hydro compatible version of SankarNatarajan's JacoROS package with a MoveIt! config needed to run the Kinova Jaco arm with MoveIt!
+This is a Hydro and Indigo (Ubuntu 12.04 and Ubuntu 14.04) compatible version of SankarNatarajan's JacoROS package with a MoveIt! config needed to run the Kinova Jaco arm with MoveIt!
 The package has been cleaned up (deleted arm_navigation stuff) and catkinized.

 Its possible to control the arm via RViz and move_group api.
 A MoveIt! compatible gripper controller is included.